How to file self-employment taxes — step by step

 Deductible expenditures include business insurance, health insurance premiums, vehicle, and use of your home if they are legitimately part of your self-employed expenses.
 These deductions can help you reduce your overall taxable income.

-NEXT is trusted by 420,000 small businesses and can help you find the right business insurance coverage at an affordable price.
+NEXT is trusted by thousands of small businesses to secure the right business insurance coverage at an affordable price.

 About the author